 Luca, Farringdon

 What: Certainly one of the most stylish settings on the list, Luca is as chic as they come without veering into stuffiness, despite holding a Michelin star.
 While this isn’t purely a pasta restaurant, the hand-made yellow silk spun here is famous in its own right.
 There are typically four pasta dishes available at a given time here, so we recommend you take three friends to make sure you get a bite of all four.
-You might see Cornish crab taglierini with smoked datterini tomatoes, tarragon and chilli, or cardinali filled with spinach with sheep’s milk ricotta tossed in wild garlic, pistachio and lemon.
+You might see Cornish crab taglierini with smoked datterini tomatoes, tarragon and chilli, or cardinali filled with spinach and sheep’s milk ricotta tossed in wild garlic, pistachio and lemon.

 Where: 88 St John Street, EC1M 4EH